Laura Nirider

 Laura Nirider (née Hepokoski, born October 16, 1981) is an American attorney and legal scholar working as an associate professor of law and the co-director of the Center on Wrongful Convictions at Northwestern University Pritzker School of Law.
-An expert on false confessions, Nirider specializes in representing young people who confessed to crimes they did not commit, and working to reform the process of police interrogation.
+An expert on law relating to false confessions, Nirider specializes in representing young people who confessed to crimes that it is thought they did not commit, and working to reform the process of police interrogation.
 Nirider's work gained international visibility following her involvement in several high-profile cases involving juvenile confessions.
-Her clients have included Brendan Dassey, whose case was profiled on the Netflix documentary Making a Murderer, and Damien Echols of the West Memphis Three, whose case was profiled on the HBO series Paradise Lost and the documentary West of Memphis.
+Her clients have included Brendan Dassey, whose case was profiled on the Netflix documentary Making a Murderer, and who is still in prison, and Damien Echols of the West Memphis Three, whose case was profiled on the HBO series Paradise Lost and the documentary West of Memphis, who was freed but still convicted under an Alford Plea.
 She also hosts a podcast on false confessions, entitled Wrongful Conviction: False Confessions.

 Education

 Nirider earned a Bachelor of Arts degree in political science from the University of Chicago.
-She then earned a Juris Doctor from the Northwestern University Pritzker School of Law, graduating magna cum laude.
+She then earned a Juris Doctor from the Northwestern University Pritzker School of Law, graduating magna cum laude in 2008.

 Career

 After a year-long stint at Sidley Austin as a litigator, she returned to Northwestern University as a clinical fellow in law in 2009, and was promoted to assistant professor in 2013.

+Nirider has stated that one of her reasons for entering juvenile law (in particular focusing on false confessions) was her involvement in the Dassey case while Drizin's postgraduate student in 2007.
+While working briefly in commercial law Nirider says she continued to contribute to the Dassey case.